Help Center

 How much does verification cost?+

-The ID check is about $5 and the background check about $35 — both one-time, shown before you start.
+The ID check is about $5 (standalone ID checks typically cost ~$10 elsewhere) and the background check about $35 (rental screening fees commonly run $30–$75).
+Both are one-time, shown before you start, and refunded automatically if we can't verify you.
 They stay current for a year, then you're nudged to refresh.

 Why should I verify?+